Hello, how are you ?

 I won’t go into the premise of the show – you have to watch it for yourself- if you’ve not already done so- I repeat you have to!!!

-theexaggeratedobnxiousaffectedpretentioushysterical Rose family and everyone they interact with in their little schitty town are brilliant and marvellous -each and every one of them brings their own special treat to this ensemble show and I am LOVING it.
+theexaggeratedobnxiousaffectedpretentioushysterical Rose family and everyone they interact with in their little schitty town is brilliant and marvelous -each and every one of them brings their own special treat to this ensemble show and I am LOVING it.

-so now that I’m writing this I suddenly I realize I want to stop watching…
+so now that I’m writing this suddenly I realize I want to stop watching…

 … in the middle of the 6th and final season